mfiloramo/mfiloramo/README.md

 <h3 align="center">A dedicated and passionate full-stack software engineer from NYC</h3>

 <p>
 Hello!
 I'm a passionate and creative software engineer skilled at building full-stack solutions with JavaScript, Node/Express, React, Redux, Python, SQL/NoSQL, and REST APIs.
 I take great joy in developing solutions for challenging problems, and love building useful tools that help the developer community.
-Currently I'm working on an open-source project called HiFiber, a React Fiber tree visualization and performance metric tool.
-Other team projects I've contributed to are Hoot (an open-source news article fetching search engine), Dev-Helpr (a live chat forum for software developer support), and AnglerFish (an audio player that leverages YouTube API to fetch songs).
+Currently I'm a full stack software engineer at Sinclair Broadcast Group.
+I'm also the co-creator/developer of HiFiber, a developer tool that enables React Fiber tree visualization and performance metrics.
+Other team projects I've contributed to are Hoot (an open-source news article fetching search engine), Dev-Helpr (a live chat forum for software developer support), and AnglerFish (a lightweight audio player).
 Feel free to peruse through my work.
 Let’s connect and build something awesome together!
 </p>

 <h3 align="left">Software Engineer at HiFiber (Open Source)</h3>